structured-query-language/structured-query-language.github.io/skyline-or-pareto-frontier-using-SQL.md

 # Skyline or Pareto Front using SQL

 Skyline computation is an essential database operation that has many applications in multi-criteria decision making scenarios such as recommender systems.
-Skyline queries have emerged as an increasingly popular tool for identifying a set of interesting objects that balance different user-specified criteria.
+As such, Skyline queries have emerged as an increasingly popular tool for identifying a set of interesting objects that balance different user-specified criteria.

 The following are few different options for calculating the Skyline or Pareto Frontier or Pareto Front using SQL